The Organic Revolution

 Part of the organic revolution is getting the proper amount of sunshine.
 Going on walks give you good exercise and help you stay in shape.
 At the same time, it's important to protect your skin from ultraviolet rays.
 Some people use various types of fruits or natural oils to protect their skin, such as coconut oil, strawberry and lemon.
 It's best to stay out of the sun between 10am and 4pm, when sun rays are most powerful.

 What's interesting about the organic revolution, is that it nicely dovetails with the green revolution and to some degree, the indie revolution.
-These three movements are now radically changing the world, at least for people who do the research.
-It's refreshing that the organic/green/indie crowd now has growing credibility, whereas last century these people were made fun of by the establishment as "tree huggers" and "health nuts."
+These three movements are now steadily changing the world, at least for people who do the research.
+It's refreshing that the organic/green/indie crowd now has growing credibility, whereas last century they were made fun of by the establishment as "tree huggers" and "health nuts."
 The only real nuts in this story are the toxic trash junkies who resist learning about better living.